 Today, electronic signatures are more sophisticated.
 They often include a digital encryption key to verify the identity of the signer and establish a legally binding confirmation.
 Since electronic signatures are legally recognized, they can be used on virtually any document that requires a signature (business agreements, real estate contracts, loan applications, etc.).

 You can add electronic signatures to a variety of file types, including Word documents, Excel files, and even PowerPoint slides.
-This post will explain how to add and remove an electronic signature from a Word document.
+This post will explain digitally signing Word documents as well as removing them.

 JotForm allows you to add e-signature fields to your forms.
 Try JotForm’s online form signature fields today.